How a New Zealand company reduced costs while improving safety with Avontus Designer™

 Thanks to the software, Total Access no longer needs to involve an engineer until a job is accepted in most cases, and the approval process is much faster.
 A draftsman can now create a computer model in a fraction of the time it once took to construct a sample structure in the yard.

 Instead of extensive back and forth, engineers can now look at the visual representation and simply sign off or make any changes needed.
 Draftsmen also have the opportunity to provide multiple options for the engineer to choose from.
 Engineers review designs more quickly and don’t need to make as many site visits.
 If Total Access does engage an engineer in advance, such as on a major job, the expense is reduced.

-The math makes sense: Total Access managers estimate that the monthly cost of Scaffold Designer is equivalent to just a few hours of an engineer’s time.
+The math makes sense: Total Access managers estimate that the monthly cost of Avontus Designer is equivalent to just a few hours of an engineer’s time.
 The software also allows operations managers to be more efficient and productive.
 They don’t have to spend a lot of time creating a gear list, and they always know they have the right equipment on the truck.
 They also have a more accurate picture of the real cost of materials and the number of trips they need to take, speeding up the building process and preventing the firm from underpricing.

-Strong support is another benefit the company sees in Scaffold Designer.
+Strong support is another benefit the company sees in Avontus Designer.
 “Whenever there’s a question or issue, Avontus will respond within four hours to one day — and we are on the other side of the world.”